Telescopes

 - In 2005 a new 16-inch Meade LX200GPS was purchased for the Observatory by the East of England Science Learning Centre, and was installed in the dome formerly housing the Vince Telescope.

-- During late 2011 work was started on the CKT to convert it to robotic operation, and it became the first of 5 telescopes able to make automated observations of the night sky without anyone needing to be present.
+- During late 2011 work was started on the CKT to convert it to robotic operation, and it became the first of up to 5 telescopes able to make automated observations of the night sky without anyone needing to be present.

 Solar telescopes

-- A widefield camera with occulting disk views near-sun atmospheric effects (haloes/sun dogs).
+- A wide-field camera with occulting disk views near-sun atmospheric effects (haloes/sun dogs).

 - Three 70mm telescopes view the entire sun with Hydrogen, Calcium and Continuum filters.